Irish Celtic Crosses– 16 Important Celtic Cross sites in Ireland

 - Moone High Cross, County Kildare

-History of the Celtic Cross
+History of the Irish Celtic Crosses

 In Ireland, the Celtic cross is inextricable from Christianity.
 However, the origin of the Celtic cross pre-dates Christianity and has its origins in a much older spiritual environment often nature-based.